China boasts of its capabilities of quickly reinforcing border defence

 While this drill was conducted on May 14, the Global Times reported on Sunday that this was conducted amid the country's border tension with India.

 The entire process was completed just in a few hours, demonstrating China's capability of quickly reinforcing the border defence when necessary, the report also said.
-The report also quoted a CCTV report saying that several thousand paratroopers of the PLA Air Force, airborne brigade moved from Hubei to an undisclosed location in the plateaus of the North West China using civilian airlines, logistical transportation channels and railways.
+The report also quoted a CCTV report saying that several thousand paratroopers of the PLA Air Force, airborne brigade moved from Hubei to an undisclosed location in the plateaus of North-West China using civilian airlines, logistical transportation channels and railways.

 Indo-China standoff: South Block has in mind sensitivities say sources